 Should I Learn Castilian Spanish or Latin American Spanish?

+OK, it’s time to get into the main factor in the Castilian Spanish vs Latin American Spanish debate.
 The type of Spanish you choose to learn depends on your interests and priorities.
 Are you planning on working remotely in the Caribbean on holidays?
-Do you plan on getting your masters in Chile, or do you dream of retiring on a Spanish vineyard in La Rioja?
+Do you plan on getting your masters degree in Chile, or do you dream of retiring to a Spanish vineyard in La Rioja?

 Keep reading for additional factors to help you decide whether you should learn Castilian or Latin American Spanish.